Rulemaking - Power Source Disclosure Program under AB 162

-The basic purpose of this proceeding is to consider changes to the California Energy Commission power source disclosure regulations (title 20, Cal.
+The purpose of this proceeding is to consider amendments to the Energy Commission's Power Source Disclosure regulations (title 20, Cal.
 Code Regs., Sections 1390 - 1394), as required by Assembly Bill 162 (Ruskin, Chapter 313, Statutes of 2009).

 In 1997, Senate Bill 1305 (Sher, Chapter 796, Statutes of 1997) established reporting requirements for retail electricity providers, including requirements to disclose quarterly and annual fuel mix information to retail customers in the form of Power Content Labels.
-Regulations were adopted to implement the Power Source Disclosure Program in 2001, and specific instructions were given on reporting formats for the program.
-AB 162 makes a number of changes to the Power Source Disclosure Program, and this rulemaking proceeding will ensure that the Energy Commission remains in compliance with existing law.
+Regulations were adopted to implement the Power Source Disclosure program in 1998, and specific instructions were given on reporting formats for the program.
+AB 162 makes a number of changes to the program, and this rulemaking will ensure that the Power Source Disclosure program is consistent with existing law.

 For more information about this proceeding Contact: